blizzhackers/kolbot-SoloPlay/README.md

 *"the one bot to rule them all."*

-For a very quick kolbot+soloplay installer check out https://github.com/theBGuy/kolbot-soloplay-installer
+For a quick kolbot+soloplay installer check out https://github.com/theBGuy/kolbot-soloplay-installer

 # Table of contents
 - [What is SoloPlay?](#the-big-question-what-is-kolbot-soloplay)